AriFordsham/GHCWiki/building/hadrian.md

 To speed up subsequent builds, you will often want to avoid rebuilding the stage 1 compiler by passing `--freeze1` to `hadrian/build`.

-After pulling upstream changes, you may need to update the submodules via `git submodule update --recursive --remote`.
+After pulling upstream changes, you may need to update the submodules via `git submodule update --init --recursive`.

 ## Going further